Mongus-2064/Mongus-2064/README.md

 ---

 ## 🚀 About Me
-I'm a passionate full-stack developer specializing in the MERN stack.
+I'm a  full-stack developer specializing in the MERN stack.
 I build clean, scalable, and efficient web applications.
 I’m always learning, growing, and turning ideas into reality.

 ---